sirarsalih/spacex-dashboard/README.md

 https://github.com/r-spacex/SpaceX-API

 ## Features
-SpaceX Database fetches all rocket launches from the SpaceX API and displays it to the user.
+SpaceX Dashboard fetches all rocket launches from the SpaceX API and displays it to the user.
 You can search through these launches and click on each launch to display details related to the launch.
 We receive rich information from the SpaceX API, including links to YouTube videos and images of the rockets.
 In other words, there is a lot of nice information to play around with and learn from!

 ## Tech and frameworks used
-SpaceX Database is built using the following tech and frameworks:
+SpaceX Dashboard is built using the following tech and frameworks:

 - .NET 9
 - ASP.NET Core Web API